 Rejection of Executory Contracts.
 Under Section 365 and other relevant sections of the Bankruptcy Code, the Debtors may assume, assume and assign, or reject certain executory contracts and unexpired leases, including, without limitation, aircraft and aircraft engines (collectively, "Aircraft Property") and leases of real property, subject to the approval of the Bankruptcy Court and certain other conditions.
-The Debtors' rights to assume, assume and assign, or reject unexpired leases of non-residential real estate has been extended by order of the Bankruptcy Court through June 26, 2012.
+The Debtors' rights to assume, assume and assign, or reject unexpired leases of non-residential real estate was extended by order of the Bankruptcy Court through June 26, 2012.
+On June 20, 2012, the Bankruptcy Court entered orders granting the Debtors' motions to assume 463 unexpired leases of non-residential real property.
+On June 21, 2012 the Bankruptcy Court entered an order extending, by the Debtors' agreement with certain landlords, the date by which the Debtors must assume or reject an additional 88 unexpired leases of non-residential real property.
 In general, rejection of an executory contract or unexpired lease is treated as a prepetition breach of the executory contract or unexpired lease, but entitles the contract counterparty or lessor to a prepetition general unsecured claim for damages caused by such deemed breach.
 Counterparties to such rejected contracts or leases have the right to file claims against the Debtors' estate for such damages.
-Generally, the assumption of an executory contract or unexpired lease requires the Debtors to cure existing defaults under such executory contract or unexpired lease requires the Debtors' estate for such damages.
+Generally, the assumption of an executory contract or unexpired lease.